M8Sh3ck01/AuntJoyRestaurant/README.md

 ## Developer Guide

 See `doc/developer_guide.md` for how to:
-- Create controllers, views, and routes (`?r=module/controller/action`)
+- Use the `index.php?page=...&action=...` router
-- Choose layouts for each module
+- Create controllers and views inside each module folder
-- Protect actions with role-based access control (RBAC)
+- Use `Database::getConnection()` and `includes/auth.php` helpers

 ## Running the Project Locally

 1. Install XAMPP (or similar) and start Apache.